open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 under which circumstances.
 He was asked for something that I don't know.
 He got to know different people from this from the Open Source Hardware community and they're still connected there. {{< /expand >}}

+{{< card2 "Local production">}}
+I think because the documentation is there.
+They're replicating it.

+The second part in the educational part is the production.
+We have development and production stage and now the usage stage.
+Each component has a user manual.
+It would contain the data acquisition, data analyzes of energy systems and improvements.
+The fourth stage would be recycling or upcycling of such components.
+{{< /card2 >}}

 > How would you classify the overall information you've put out?